Jorge Mateo: Baltimore Orioles

 Mateo began the 2024 campaign with Baltimore, and hit .229/.267/.401 with five home runs, 18 RBI, and 13 stolen bases across 68 games.
 In a July 23 game against the Miami Marlins, Mateo departed with an injury after colliding with Gunnar Henderson while trying to field a ground ball.
 After the injury was diagnosed as a left elbow subluxation, Mateo was transferred to the 60–day injured list on July 30.
 His season officially ended on August 28 when he underwent left elbow ulnar collateral ligament reconstruction.

 In the offseason, Mateo agreed to a $3.55 million contract to avoid arbitration that added a club option for the 2026 season.
 He returned from injury in time to make the Orioles' Opening Day roster in 2025.
-On April 20, 2025, Mateo made his positional player pitching debut in the 8th inning of a game against the Cincinnati Reds, allowing a grand slam to Noelvi Marte to contribute to the Orioles' 24-2 loss.
+On April 20, 2025, Mateo made his positional player pitching debut in the 8th inning of a game against the Cincinnati Reds, allowing a grand slam to Noelvi Marte to contribute to the Orioles' 24–2 loss.
 In 31 games to begin the year, he batted .180/.231/.279 with one home run, three RBI, and 14 stolen bases.
 On June 10, Mateo was placed on the injured list due to left elbow inflammation.
 On July 1, while still on the IL, it was announced that Mateo had suffered a hamstring strain and would miss 8-to-10 weeks as a result; he was transferred to the 60-day injured list on July 6.
 Mateo was activated from the injured list on September 2.
 He finished the season with a .177/.217/.266 batting line, one home run, three RBI, and 15 stolen bases.
 On November 3, the Orioles declined Mateo's club option, making him a free agent.

+Atlanta Braves

+On January 19, 2026, Mateo signed a one-year, $1 million contract with the Atlanta Braves.
+In 67 games for the Braves, he slashed .240/.285/.380 with four home runs, 11 RBI, and 10 stolen bases.
+On August 3, Mateo was designated for assignment by Atlanta.
+He was released by Atlanta after clearing waivers on August 9.

+Tampa Bay Rays

+On August 13, 2026, Mateo signed a major league contract with the Tampa Bay Rays.